omgnetwork/ios-sdk/README.md

 $ gem install cocoapods
 ```

-To integrate the `omisego` SDK into your Xcode project using CocoaPods, add the following line in your `Podfile`:
+To integrate the `OmiseGO` SDK into your Xcode project using CocoaPods, add the following line in your `Podfile`:

 ```ruby
 pod 'OmiseGO'